Killing Time (video game): Plot

-The player character is a unnamed college student (voiced by Bruce Robertson) out to discover the mystery behind a missing Egyptian artifact.
+The player character is an unnamed college student (voiced by Bruce Robertson) out to discover the mystery behind a missing Egyptian artifact.
 The ancient "Water-Clock of Thoth" had been discovered by his Egyptology professor, Dr. Hargrove, but the artifact went missing soon after a visit by the expedition's patron, Tess Conway.
 Tess is the heiress of her family's estate on Matinicus Isle, where she keeps her friends, and pawns close by so that she might gain the true power of the Water-Clock.
 As the game progresses, the player finds out that Tess has used a number of people to gain what she desires, but at a price.
 Something went horribly wrong, transforming everyone on the entire isle (including the wildlife) into either restless ghosts, demons, or the undead.
 In the opening cinematic on all versions of the game, Boldt Castle located on Heart Island in the Thousand Islands region of the Saint Lawrence River is used as the visual representation of the Conway Estate.